hy-sql/project-info/documents/JSON-specification.md

                 "name": {
                   "type": "string",
                   "title": "The name schema",
-                  "description": "Name of the item on the row.", "default": "",
+                  "description": "Name of the item in the row.", "default": "",
                   "examples": [
                     "Retiisi"